prabinpebam/figma-liquid-glass/README.md

 # Liquid Glass Figma Plugin

 ## Overview
-"Liquid Glass" is a Figma plugin designed to enhance your design workflow by providing unique features and functionalities.
-This README provides instructions on how to set up and run the plugin.
+"Liquid Glass" is a Figma plugin that creates realistic liquid glass effects using WebGL shaders.
+The plugin captures the background beneath selected shapes and applies advanced visual effects including refraction distortion, chromatic aberration, and background blur to simulate the appearance of liquid glass.

 ## Getting Started

 ### Prerequisites
 - Node.js (version 12 or later)
 - npm (Node package manager)
+- Figma (desktop or web version)

 ### Installation
 1. Clone the repository: